Can You Vacuum Pool After Adding Chemicals? Safety Guide

 1. Test water chemistry to confirm chemicals have distributed evenly

-2. Check that chlorine levels are below 5 ppm for safety
+2. Check that chlorine levels are safe for vacuuming (typically below 5 ppm for personal safety, below 10 ppm to prevent equipment damage)

 3. Ensure all granular chemicals have completely dissolved